frankmakr/frankmakrdiss/README.md

 This is an ongoing project.
 So, please be patient.

-## Additional License for the Data Sets
+## Additional License for the included Data Sets

 The included data sets are licensed under Attribution-ShareAlike 4.0 International (CC-BY-SA-4.0).
 To view a copy of this license visit